Shell, Agip ask court to dismiss forfeiture order obtained by EFCC

 The second, he said, prayed for an order staying or suspending the effects of the interim order made by this court in favour of the EFCC directing that OPL 245 be managed by the Department of Petroleum Resources.

-He said that the respondents misrepresented and surpressed material facts in obtaining the order, and urged the court to discharge the order in the interest of justice.
+He said that the respondents misrepresented and suppressed material facts in obtaining the order, and urged the court to discharge the order in the interest of justice.

-Ajayi reminded the court that the prosecution had said the matter was of urgent public interestme and wondered why the prosecution had failed to respond to an application filed over two weeks ago.
+Ajayi reminded the court that the prosecution had said the matter was of urgent public interest and wondered why the prosecution had failed to respond to an application filed over two weeks ago.

 “Under Section 19 (2)(b and c) of the EFCC Act, the court is enjoined to give accelerated hearing and the Federal High Court Practice Direction 2013 also stresses the need for accelerated hearing of criminal matters brought before the court.”